 BUDGET HOMESTAY: Pelangi Homestay

 Pelangi Homestay Bungalow has both a sun terrace and a garden, along with a private beach area.
 There is Wi-Fi throughout the property and there is a free breakfast included.
 Pelangi Homestay Bungalow also offers snorkeling trips to the surrounding islands.
 This is a great place to stay and costs $17 a night.

 SEKOTONG RETREAT: Silver Fern Beach Retreat

-If you’re looking for a place in Lombok Indonesia to escape the crowds, meet some great people and unwind by the pool, then this is it.
-Breakfast is included and the owners can organise loads of tours and activities to check out in the area.
+If you’re looking for a place in Lombok Indonesia to escape the crowds, meet some great people and unwind by the swimming pool, then this is it.
+Breakfast is included and the owners can organise loads of tours and activities in Lombok.

 Where to Stay in Kuta Lombok

 MY ACCOMMODATION – Banana Homestay